andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

     Overall, I enjoyed the professor's lectures and the content of the course.
 Although there was a lot of work throughout the class, I constantly prioritized this class over the others because the class felt more fun and exciting compared to my other classes.
 I highly recommend the course for those who can take ENGRD/ECE 2300!

-- Math 2940: Linear Algebra for Engineers
+- MATH 2940: Linear Algebra for Engineers

     Unlike Math 2930 last semester, I thought Math 2940 was much more manageable.
 The content made a lot more sense in the context of what we were learning.
 The workload was similar because we had weekly problem sets and exams.